-Our growth strategy depends on our ability to manufacture our current and future products in sufficient quantities and on a timely basis to meet customer demand, while adhering to product quality standards, complying with regulatory quality system requirements and managing manufacturing costs in our current manufacturing facility or any future manufacturing facilities.
-We have a sole manufacturing facility located in Denver, Colorado, where we manufacture, assemble, inspect, test, package and ship our products.
-We currently assemble all of our SOBRcheckTM devices at this one facility, and we do not have additional facilities.
+Our growth strategy depends on our ability to manufacture our current and future products in sufficient quantities and on a timely basis to meet customer demand, while adhering to product quality standards, complying with regulatory quality system requirements and managing manufacturing costs.
+We do not own our own manufacturing facility but plan to outsource with third party manufacturing companies for our manufacturing.
+We currently utilize two companies for manufacturing, which has not begun on a large scale yet.
+We utilize Alfred Manufacturing for the injection molding of the SOBRcheck device, and Nova Engineering for the assembly, packaging and shipping of the device.
 If this facility, or any of our future manufacturing facilities, suffers damage, or a force majeure event, such damage or event could materially impact our ability to operate, which could materially and adversely affect our business and financial performance.